Adjudication Services

 The adjudication process is designed to provide a fast resolution to disputes, typically within 28 days from the date of the referral notice:

-• The party initiating the adjudication (the referring party) issues a notice to the other party (the responding party), outlining the nature of the dispute and the intention to proceed to adjudication.
+- The party initiating the adjudication (the referring party) issues a notice of adjudication to the other party (the responding party), outlining the nature of the dispute and the intention to proceed to adjudication.

-• An adjudicator is appointed either by agreement between the parties or through a nominating body.
+- An adjudicator is appointed either by agreement between the parties or by a nominating body.
 Once appointed, the adjudicator has a set timeframe, usually seven days, to accept the appointment.

-• The adjudicator must make a decision within 28 days from receiving the referral notice, unless the parties agree to extend this period up to a maximum of 42 days.
+- The adjudicator must make a decision within 28 days from receiving the referral notice, unless the parties jointly agree to extend this period up to a maximum of 56 days.
 The adjudication award should address all issues raised and determine the rights and obligations of each party.
 For example, the decision is often for the payment of a sum of money by one party to the other, or it may relate to the determination of technical or legal matters in dispute.

-• The decision of the adjudicator is often accepted by the parties as a conclusion to the dispute, and the unsuccessful party should comply with the terms of the decision.
-However, it might be possible for a party who does not agree with an adjudicator’s decision to pursue the matter through litigation or arbitration or by agreement.
-Much will depend upon what the applicable contract provides for.
+- The decision of the adjudicator is often accepted by the parties as a conclusion to the dispute, at which point the unsuccessful party must comply with the terms of the decision.
+However, it might be possible for a party who does not agree with an adjudicator’s decision to challenge the decision through litigation or arbitration, but the grounds for doing so are limited.

-Opting for adjudication can potentially provide several benefits:
+Opting to use adjudication services can potentially provide several benefits:

-• Cost-effectiveness: adjudication is a more cost-effective alternative compared to traditional litigation, as it reduces administrative costs and may avoid lengthy and costly court proceedings.
+- Cost-effectiveness: adjudication is a more cost-effective alternative compared to traditional litigation, as it reduces administrative and legal costs and may avoid lengthy and costly court proceedings.

-As a result of these benefits, adjudication has become a commonly used tool for resolving construction disputes, with many contracts including a specific provision for adjudication as the dispute resolution pathway of choice.
+As a result of these benefits, adjudication services have become a commonly used tool for resolving construction disputes, with many contracts including a specific provision for adjudication as the dispute resolution pathway of choice.

 Why Choose JMW?

 JMW’s commercial litigation department is one of the largest in the North West, and our client-centric approach means that your specific needs and goals will always be at the forefront of our strategy.
-We pride ourselves on our clear communication, which ensures you are informed and confident throughout the adjudication process.
+We pride ourselves on our clear communication provided by our adjudication lawyers, which ensures you are informed and confident throughout the adjudication process.

 Contact Us